 Step 1 – Find a Physician in Maine

-In other MMJ programs, you get the valid MMJ card from the state itself.
+In other MMJ programs, you get a valid MMJ card from the state itself.
 This is not the case in Maine.
 Instead, your physician is entirely responsible for the evaluation and examines your medical records.
 They also decide whether you are eligible.

 Next, they register you with the MMMP (Maine Medical Use of Marijuana Program).
 Finally, they issue a medical marijuana certification.
 Sometimes, this happens within hours of your initial consultation.